guruvamsi-policharla/pc-sigs/README.md

 <!-- Add pcsig_bench to the first line of the CMakeLists.txt file in the sample folder. -->

-In the mcl directory execute the following commands
+Replace `build.sh` in the mcl directory with the `pc-sigs/build.sh`.
+Then execute the following command in the `mcl` directory
 ```bash
 ./build.sh
 ```